joinpursuit/Pursuit-Core-Web/node/postgres-and-pg-promise/README.md

 There are a few different ways you can connect to your database with `pg-promise`.
 See [alternative ways here](https://github.com/vitaly-t/pg-promise/wiki/Connection-Syntax).

 The variable `db` now has a reference to the database, we can query it for information.
-Let's get all the users first.  `db` has a method called `any` which takes a SQL string as an argument.
+Let's get all the users first.  `db` has a method called `.any` which takes a SQL string as an argument.
 It will then query the database using the SQL command, and return "any" number of responses that it gets back.

 Below we get all the users: